Virtusa Co. (VRTU) CEO Kris A. Canekeratne Sells 1,480 Shares

 Virtusa Co.
-(NASDAQ:VRTU) CEO Kris A. Canekeratne sold 1,480 shares of the business’s stock in a transaction dated Friday, December 28th.
-The shares were sold at an average price of $41.16, for a total transaction of $60,916.80.
-Following the completion of the sale, the chief executive officer now owns 683,907 shares of the company’s stock, valued at approximately $28,149,612.12.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+(NASDAQ:VRTU) CEO Kris A. Canekeratne sold 1,480 shares of the company’s stock in a transaction that occurred on Saturday, December 28th.
+The shares were sold at an average price of $41.16, for a total value of $60,916.80.
+Following the sale, the chief executive officer now directly owns 683,907 shares in the company, valued at $28,149,612.12.
+The transaction was disclosed in a filing with the SEC, which is available at this link.

-Virtusa (NASDAQ:VRTU) last issued its quarterly earnings data on Thursday, November 8th.
-The information technology services provider reported $0.54 earnings per share (EPS) for the quarter, hitting analysts’ consensus estimates of $0.54.
-Virtusa had a negative net margin of 1.04% and a positive return on equity of 9.03%.
-The firm had revenue of $305.50 million for the quarter, compared to the consensus estimate of $306.37 million.
-During the same quarter in the previous year, the firm earned $0.35 EPS.
-The company’s quarterly revenue was up 23.1% compared to the same quarter last year.
-As a group, equities research analysts forecast that Virtusa Co. will post 1.54 EPS for the current fiscal year.
+Virtusa (NASDAQ:VRTU) last issued its earnings results on Thursday, November 8th.
+The information technology services provider reported $0.54 earnings per share for the quarter, hitting the Thomson Reuters’ consensus estimate of $0.54.
+Virtusa had a positive return on equity of 9.03% and a negative net margin of 1.04%.
+The firm had revenue of $305.50 million for the quarter, compared to analyst estimates of $306.37 million.
+During the same period last year, the company earned $0.35 earnings per share.
+The firm’s revenue for the quarter was up 23.1% on a year-over-year basis.
+Sell-side analysts anticipate that Virtusa Co. will post 1.54 EPS for the current fiscal year.

-Several equities research analysts have recently commented on the stock.
-BidaskClub lowered shares of Virtusa from a “buy” rating to a “hold” rating in a report on Thursday, November 1st.
-Barrington Research restated a “buy” rating and issued a $64.00 price target on shares of Virtusa in a report on Friday, November 9th.
-SunTrust Banks raised shares of Virtusa from a “hold” rating to a “buy” rating and set a $52.00 price objective on the stock in a research report on Thursday, November 29th.
-ValuEngine raised shares of Virtusa from a “hold” rating to a “buy” rating in a research report on Friday, November 30th.
-Finally, Zacks Investment Research raised shares of Virtusa from a “hold” rating to a “buy” rating and set a $49.00 price objective on the stock in a research report on Saturday, November 17th.
-Two research analysts have rated the stock with a hold rating, six have issued a buy rating and one has given a strong buy rating to the company.
-The stock currently has a consensus rating of “Buy” and a consensus target price of $61.29.

-Several institutional investors have recently modified their holdings of the company.
-BlackRock Inc. grew its position in shares of Virtusa by 1.6% in the 3rd quarter.
-BlackRock Inc. now owns 3,950,331 shares of the information technology services provider’s stock worth $212,173,000 after buying an additional 64,070 shares during the last quarter.
-FMR LLC grew its position in shares of Virtusa by 12.2% in the 3rd quarter.
-FMR LLC now owns 2,868,364 shares of the information technology services provider’s stock worth $154,060,000 after buying an additional 310,939 shares during the last quarter.
-Vanguard Group Inc grew its position in shares of Virtusa by 2.4% in the 3rd quarter.
-Vanguard Group Inc now owns 2,352,310 shares of the information technology services provider’s stock worth $126,343,000 after buying an additional 55,460 shares during the last quarter.
-Vanguard Group Inc. grew its position in shares of Virtusa by 2.4% in the 3rd quarter.
-Vanguard Group Inc. now owns 2,352,310 shares of the information technology services provider’s stock worth $126,343,000 after buying an additional 55,460 shares during the last quarter.
-Finally, Frontier Capital Management Co.
-LLC grew its position in Virtusa by 8.7% during the 3rd quarter.
-Frontier Capital Management Co.
-LLC now owns 1,041,431 shares of the information technology services provider’s stock worth $55,935,000 after purchasing an additional 83,431 shares during the last quarter.
+A number of hedge funds and other institutional investors have recently modified their holdings of VRTU.
+Alps Advisors Inc. increased its position in Virtusa by 11.3% in the second quarter.
+Alps Advisors Inc. now owns 14,546 shares of the information technology services provider’s stock worth $708,000 after buying an additional 1,475 shares during the period.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS acquired a new stake in Virtusa in the second quarter worth $284,000.
+Rhumbline Advisers increased its position in Virtusa by 4.4% in the second quarter.
+Rhumbline Advisers now owns 67,018 shares of the information technology services provider’s stock worth $3,262,000 after buying an additional 2,807 shares during the period.
+SG Americas Securities LLC increased its position in Virtusa by 225.0% in the second quarter.
+SG Americas Securities LLC now owns 7,149 shares of the information technology services provider’s stock worth $348,000 after buying an additional 4,949 shares during the period.
+Finally, Schwab Charles Investment Management Inc. increased its position in Virtusa by 8.7% in the second quarter.
+Schwab Charles Investment Management Inc. now owns 148,231 shares of the information technology services provider’s stock worth $7,216,000 after buying an additional 11,859 shares during the period.
 85.43% of the stock is currently owned by hedge funds and other institutional investors.

+Several equities research analysts recently issued reports on VRTU shares.
+Zacks Investment Research raised Virtusa from a “hold” rating to a “buy” rating and set a $49.00 price target on the stock in a research report on Saturday, November 17th.
+Barrington Research reissued a “buy” rating and set a $64.00 price target on shares of Virtusa in a research report on Friday, November 9th.
+SunTrust Banks raised Virtusa from a “hold” rating to a “buy” rating and set a $52.00 price target on the stock in a research report on Thursday, November 29th.
+BidaskClub raised Virtusa from a “sell” rating to a “hold” rating in a research report on Tuesday, December 11th.
+Finally, ValuEngine raised Virtusa from a “hold” rating to a “buy” rating in a research report on Friday, November 30th.
+Two equities research analysts have rated the stock with a hold rating, six have given a buy rating and one has assigned a strong buy rating to the stock.
+The company has a consensus rating of “Buy” and a consensus target price of $61.29.

 Virtusa Company Profile